nifz/Hacktoberfest2020/README.md

 1.Fork this repo and give it a star.<br />

-2.Generate and get idea by making pull requests to this repo and complete Hacktoberfest 2020. <br />
+2.Generate and get idea by making a pull requests to this repo and complete Hacktoberfest 2020. <br />

 People who finished Hacktoberfest'20 using this repository. <br />

-Add your name here, and learn how to edit README.md. <br />
+Add your name here, and learn how to edit files README.md. <br />

 Atyant Yadav <br />
 Arush Saxena <br />